top of page

 2. Synthetic Underlayment

 Synthetic underlayment is made from polypropylene or polyethylene, offering superior strength and weather resistance.
+Triangle Roofing often chooses this option for our roofing projects.
+Why do we use it?

 • Tear-resistant and lightweight